hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/roughness.md

 Create a new polygon shapefile.
 ```

-In the popup window enter the following definitions:
+In the popup window, enter the following definitions:

 * **File name**: press on **...**, navigate to the project folder, and tap `friction-polygons`.
 * **File encoding**: keep default (sample files use `UTF-8`).